Kung Fu Tea: Partnerships

 Kung Fu Tea partnered with Funimation to distribute drinks based on the anime Fruits Basket.
-They also partnered with various video games and video game companies, including Nintendo, miHoYo's game Honkai Impact 3rd, Pokémon Go in May 2023, and Pikmin 4 in July 2023.
+They also partnered with various video games and video game companies, including Nintendo, Honkai Impact 3rd, Pokémon Go in May 2023, and Pikmin 4 in July 2023.
 They have also collaborated with Spirit Halloween in October 2023, and with the clothing company Opening Ceremony.

 On November 30, 2018, the company partnered with Taiwan-based restaurant chain TKK Fried Chicken to open collaborative locations in the United States.